Jamaica-US Summary | Federal News Network

 A_20,500.

-Andre Blake; 5-Alvas Powell (Javain Brown, 84th), Adrian Mariappa, Damion Lowe, Kemar Lawrence; Devon Williams, Je-Vaughn Watson, Jamal Lowe (Junior Flemmings, 61st), Tyreek Magee (Kemar Roofe, 61st), Bobby Cordova-Reid (Javon East, 71st); Shamar Nicholson
+Jamaica_Andre Blake; Alvas Powell (Javain Brown, 84th), Adrian Mariappa, Damion Lowe, Kemar Lawrence; Devon Williams, Je-Vaughn Watson, Jamal Lowe (Junior Flemmings, 61st), Tyreek Magee (Kemar Roofe, 61st), Bobby Cordova-Reid (Javon East, 71st); Shamar Nicholson

 United States_Matt Turner; Sergiño Dest (Shaq Moore, 77th), Walker Zimmerman, Miles Robinson, Antonee Robinson; Tyler Adams (Kelyn Acosta, 83rd), Weston McKennie, Yunus Musah (Luce da la Torre, 77th); Paul Arriola, Brenden Aaronson (Tim Weah, 68th) Ricardo Pepi (Gyasi Zardes, 68th)